-Whether you celebrate Christmas, or Hanukkah, or Kwanza, or any of the other Winter Solstice holidays, the magic of the time transcends religious bounds, so I share with you one of my favorite Christmas articles.
+Whether you celebrate Christmas, or Hanukkah, or Kwanza, or any of the other Winter Solstice holidays, the magic of the time transcends religious and cultural bounds, so I share with you one of my favorite Christmas articles.
 I wrote this when my children were young and chaos reigned at the Miller house.

 Christmas is a time like no other in the lives of most people.
 From the wistful old lady who sits alone remembering Christmases past, to the starry-eyed kid who bounces around the house singing his own rendition of Silent Night, there is a place for each of us.

 Sometimes for me, Christmas is the desperate race to get everything done in time.
 Every year I tell myself to start early.
 Make use of those lazy summer days to at least do the shopping, but somehow I don’t often find my summer days all that lazy.
 Not to mention how hard it is to think “Christmas” when it’s a hundred and five in the shade.

 So invariably, I’ll be running around the week before Christmas, trying to find something for Aunt Lucy and trying to balance the number of packages each of our kids will receive.
 (They will count them no matter how old they are.)

 What bothers me most about last minute shopping isn’t the mile long walk to get to the store from the parking lot.
 It isn’t the lady who runs over my foot with her shopping cart.
 It isn’t the clerk who can’t possibly tell me where to find the ‘must have’ toy for this year.
 What bothers me most is wondering whether I’ll make it through the check-out line before the kid I bought the tricycle for is ready for a car.